How Do Energy-Efficient Windows Work?

 Energy-efficient windows are made of materials that have insulative properties or block UV rays.
 In comparison to traditional windows, energy-efficient windows typically have a combination of several of the following features:

-• Double or triple-pane glass: Windows with two or three panes of glass fused together provide a more substantial barrier than single-pane windows, keeping temperature-controlled air in and outdoor air out.
+- Double- or triple-pane glass: These windows fuse two or three glass panels to provide a more substantial barrier than single-pane windows, keeping temperature-controlled air in while preventing outdoor air from entering.

-• Insulated frames: Fiberglass window frames have air cavities that can be filled with insulation to give them superior thermal performance compared to other options, such as wood windows.
+- Insulated frames: Fiberglass window frames have air cavities you can fill with insulation to enhance their thermal performance compared to other options, such as wood windows.

-• Insulating gas fills like argon gas or krypton gas: Double and triple-pane windows have insulating gas between the panels to help keep them closer to room temperature.
+- Insulating gas fills: Double- and triple-pane windows have insulating gas—such as argon or krypton—between the panels to help keep them closer to room temperature.

-• Low-E glass coatings: Low-emissivity glass is treated with a coating that filters the amount of UV light entering your home.
+- Low-emissivity glass coatings: Low-e glass is treated with a coating that filters the amount of UV light entering your home.
 It keeps heat out in the summer and in during the winter.

 Understanding Energy Performance Ratings

 Energy performance ratings from the National Fenestration Rating Council (NFRC) and Energy Star can help you understand which windows conserve energy.
 The NFRC tests, certifies, and labels windows, doors, and skylights based on their energy performance ratings.
-Energy Star bases its qualification only on U-factor and solar heat gain coefficient ratings.
+Energy Star bases its qualifications on U-factor and solar heat gain coefficient (SHGC) ratings.

-The following metrics measure the rate of heat transfer and insulation properties that make windows energy-efficient.
+The following metrics measure the heat transfer rates and insulation properties that make windows energy-efficient.

 U-Factor

-U-factor is the rate of non-solar heat transfer through your window.
+The U-factor is the rate of nonsolar heat transfer through your window.
 While some U-factor ratings refer to just the glass or glazing, NFRC U-factor ratings represent the entire window performance.
-U-factor ratings are measured on a scale from 0.15 to 1.20, with lower U-factor ratings indicating better insulating performance.
-The optimal U-factor rating for your replacement windows depends on your climate.
+U-factor ratings are measured on a scale typically ranging from 0.20–1.20, with lower U-factor ratings indicating better insulating performance.
+The optimal U-factor rating for your replacement windows depends on your climate, as follows:

 Visible Transmittance

-Visible transmittance (VT) is a fraction of the visible spectrum of sunlight transmitted through the glazing of a window.
-The VT you need for your window is determined by your home’s daylighting requirements and whether you need to minimize interior glare.
+Visible transmittance (VT) is a fraction of the visible spectrum of sunlight transmitted through a window’s glazing.
+Determine the VT you need for your window based on your home’s daylighting requirements and whether you need to minimize interior glare.

 Types of Energy-Efficient Windows